tin2tin/Export_EDL/README.md

 File > Export > Timeline(.edl)

 # Before Exporting
-The script will export one .edl file pr. track, so before exporting, merge channels into as few as possible.
-The Edl format has very limited opportunities to indicate tracks separation(actually only one video and 4 audio).
+The script will export one .edl file containing one video channel and four audio channels, so flatten your channels before export.

 # Import an EDL in Davinci Resolve
 - Set the project framerate to the framerate of the EDL(the edl files do not carry this information)